harishraju55/netcdf-explorer/README.md

 # netcdf-explorer
-Desktop application to view NetCDF wrfout files (python + electron) that can be used on most of the operating systems.
+This is a Desktop application to view NetCDF wrfout files (python + electron) that can be used on most of the operating systems.

 Project motivation is to create a desktop application that can read netCDF files.
 And allow the user to choose a variable from the list of available variables from that file.